 Here are the 5 financial milestones to achieve in your 20s and 30s

 - Opening a checking account – Yes, I have a checkings account.
 I think it is important to teach others about the pros and cons of having a checking account.
-For example, having a checking account allows you to have easy and quick access to cash as needed.
+For example, having a checking account allows you to have easy and quick access to cash.
 However, it is very easy to take money out and end up falling short on expenses.
 Do you know what an NSF is?
 I experienced having non sufficient funds in my checking account multiple times in my 20s during my numerous money moron moments.
 It is one of the most embarrassing moments you can experience in addition to having your credit card declined in public, which I have also experienced numerous times in my 20s.

 - Starting and regularly funding an emergency fund – I have more than the recommended 3-6 months in my emergency fund, which is probably a huge mistake because I should be using a portion of the emergency fund towards my massive $34K student loan debt.
 Looking back I should have allocated several months of my emergency fund to ETFs to take advantage of the current state of the market.
 I am beginning to think that having as much as 4-6 months of your financial expenses is a bit too much.